 We quickly found our true position and as we stumbled from defeat to defeat, we remained a steady 24th in the table.
 A last day win at Brentford (The Griffin Park "We’re Going Down And We’re Going To Party" party organised by Terrace Talk lives long in the memory) saw us move above Doncaster to finish a respectable 23rd.

 The following season started in much the same vein.
 Defeat followed defeat.
 In September, Saxton offered his resignation that the board reluctantly accepted after failing to get him to change his mind.

-After leaving City, he moved to the north east and has been on the staff at Sunderland for a number of years.
+After leaving City, he moved to the north east.
+His time included a spell as Newcastle's caretaker manager and a much longer spell on the staff at Sunderland.

-Having achieved managerial successes beforehand and then carving out a long coaching career at Newcastle, Manchester City and Sunderland, his footballing reputation survived his City debacle, although his name is remembered alongside the likes of Wilf McGuinness and some others as the worst ever manager in City's long and illustrious history.
+Having achieved managerial success before City, post City he carved out a long coaching career at Newcastle, Manchester City and Sunderland, his footballing reputation survived his City debacle, although his name is remembered alongside the likes of Wilf McGuinness and some others as the worst ever manager in City's long and illustrious history.

 Footnote: In March 2018, when a guest of York City South, Dale Banton named Saxton as the best ever manager he'd played under.
 High praise from a former West Ham junior.
 Read More.
 Indeed, in 2019, in an interview with Y-Front fanzine, they noted that Chris Marples had been very complimentary about Saxton, Andy McMillan concurred, "He (Saxton) was fantastic with me, gave me time to settle in at a new club.
 He's a very good coach who had issues afer the club was depleted (by player departures before his arrival)".